seanbreckenridge/filmswap/README.md

 If people join late, you can use admin `match-users` command to match them up with other users who joined late (Requires at least 2 late joiners)

 Then, once all the films are submitted, you can use `/set-period WATCH` to start the watch period, where users can watch the films they were given, and use `/done-watching` to mark them as watched (or an admin can use `/set-user-done-watching` to do so)

-## TODO

-- create snapshot command, which saves the current state of the swap to a file, for reference/in-case we need to recover state state